-For over a century James Ready has been an icon in the Canadian beer market.
-Passed from one generation to the next, almost as if tradition.
-The problem was the brand was feeling out of date, and JR was looking to increase market share nationally by attracting a younger demographic of beer drinkers, while remaining true to their loyal drinkers.
+For over a century, James Ready has been an iconic presence in the Canadian beer market, passed down from one generation to the next, almost as if it was a tradition.
+The problem was the brand felt dated, and JR was looking to increase market share nationally by attracting a younger demographic of beer drinkers, while remaining true to their loyal drinkers.

-We started by stripping away the non-essentials leaving us with just the Scottish Rampant Lion.
-The heart of James Ready.
-We then distilled the lion to its core.
-Using circular geometry, contrasted by sharp edges, creating a more aesthetically precise James Ready lion for the ages.
-With a nod to its Scottish heritage.
+We began by stripping away the non-essentials, leaving us with the Scottish Rampant Lion—the heart of James Ready.
+We then distilled the lion to its core, employing circular geometry contrasted by sharp edges, resulting in a more aesthetically precise James Ready lion for the ages, while also paying homage to its Scottish heritage.

-The roots of the new brand typography are grounded in the visual landscape of brand marks and fonts of rural Canada.
-James Ready’s visual language taps into an aesthetic that our demographic was not only familiar with, but one they wanted to be associated with.
-Built upon Brothers (typeface designed by John Downer), we evolved the letterforms to match the visual language of our newly redesigned rampant lion.
-The proportional relationships between rectilinear volumes, circular geometry contrasted by sharp endpoints, and grid-based design within the lion are mirrored in the anatomy of that evolved brand typography.
-A distinct visual relationship that harmonizes the new JR branding.
+The roots of the new brand typography are firmly grounded in the visual landscape of brand marks and fonts found in rural Canada.
+James Ready’s visual language was designed to tap into an aesthetic that resonated with our demographic, one they not only recognize but also desire to be associated with.
+Based on the Brothers typeface (designed by John Downer), we evolved the letterforms to align with the visual language of our newly redesigned rampant lion.
+The proportional relationships between rectilinear volumes, circular geometry contrasted by sharp endpoints, and grid-based design within the lion are mirrored in the anatomy of this evolved brand typography, creating a distinct visual relationship that harmonizes the new JR branding.

 Whether stocked as singles in a beer fridge, stacked in flats, or buried under ice, JR is easy to spot and from any angle.